≡ Menu

 The Abyssinian Cat Breed… Everything You Need to Know at a Glance!

-The Abyssinian or Aby as it is commonly referred to is arguably one of the oldest and most popular pedigreed cats in the world (as confirmed by the Cat Fanciers Association), but that doesn’t change the fact that most Americans have no idea what an Abyssinian cat is and why they should really want to own one!
+The Abyssinian, or Aby as it is commonly referred to, is arguably one of the oldest and most popular pedigreed cats in the world (as confirmed by the Cat Fanciers Association), but that doesn’t change the fact that most Americans have no idea what an Abyssinian cat is and why they should want to own one!

 But…

-We’ve got to admit that despite the fact that we love these little guys the truth is there isn’t a “perfect” cat breed that is going to meet everyone’s hope and wishes.
-This is why we wanted to take a moment a discuss what it might be like to one of these “ancient” creatures so that you’ll be better prepared to know if making one of them your own is the “right” choice for you.
+We’ve got to admit that even though we love these little guys, there isn’t a “perfect” cat breed that will meet everyone’s hopes and wishes.
+This is why we wanted to take a moment to discuss what it might be like to be one of these “ancient” creatures so that you’ll be better prepared to know if making one of them your own is the “right” choice for you.

 So, without further ado, let’s dive right in.